lemosgabriel20/cowsay/README.md

 ## cowsay
 A simple implementation of cowsay using C.
-The program features a faithful formatting text output , displaying the text in one-line and multi-line format, exactly as the original cowsay.
+The program features a faithful formatted text output , displaying the text in one-line and multi-line format, exactly as the original cowsay.
 ### Compiling
 ```gcc cowsay.c -o cowsay```
 ### Running